saidaHF/runner_saida/README.md

 ## The mechanic

-Only you use two keys:
+Only you should use two keys:
 - **A:** Move Left
 - **D:** Move Right